astoff/code-cells.el/README.md

 default, which needs to be installed separately.

 **Important notice:** The automatic format conversion on save hasn't been thoroughly tested.
-In particular, it (probably) doesn't handle backups in the expected way.
+In particular, it might not handle backups in the expected way.
 Do not rely on its correctness!

 Note also that the result cells of ipynb files are not retained in the conversion to script format.
 This means that opening and then saving an ipynb file clears all cell outputs.

-Within an ipynb buffer, you can use the regular `write-file` command (`C-x C-w`) to save a copy in script format, as displayed on the screen.
+With a converted ipynb buffer, you can use the regular `write-file` command (`C-x C-w`) to save a copy in script format, as displayed on the screen.
 Moreover, from any script file with cell separators understood by Jupytext, you can call `cells-write-ipynb` to save a copy in notebook format.